AHDiniz/TC-2017-2/README.md

 Obs.: Code comments in portuguese for evaluation reasons.

-  This porject is an simulation of a medical appointment management system, where you have files with the doctors' agendas and files with clients characteristics.
+  This project is an simulation of a medical appointment management system, where you have files with the doctors' agendas and files with clients characteristics.
 The program will read and change those files.